IsotopeC/msAI/docs/examples/basics.rst

 >>> sample1_mzml_path = "./examples/data/mzML/EP2421.mzML"

 MS data is accessed using a `.MSfile` implementation matching the file type.
-`.MZMLfile` is used with mzML files.
+`.MZMLfile` is used with mzML data.
 On creation, the mzML file is imported into memory.

 >>> sample1_ms = msData.MZMLfile(sample1_mzml_path)